 send the initial Form H2065-D to the member and post a copy to TxMedCentral to inform the MCO PSU staff notified the individual of this determination.

-The MCO collaborates with the relocation contractor, NF, NF resident and the PSU to identify a proposed discharge date.
-Once the discharge date has been determined, the MCO must notify the PSU of the discharge date within two business days by posting Form H2067-MC to TxMedCentral.
-Should any other entity contact the PSU with a discharge date, the PSU must notify the MCO within two business days by posting Form H2067-MC to TxMedCentral to determine if the date is acceptable.
+The MCO collaborates with the relocation specialist, NF, NF resident and PSU staff to identify a proposed discharge date.
+Once the discharge date has been determined, the MCO must notify PSU staff of the discharge date within two business days by posting Form H2067-MC to TxMedCentral.
+Should any other entity contact PSU staff with a discharge date, PSU staff must notify the MCO within two business days by posting Form H2067-MC to TxMedCentral to determine if the date is acceptable.
 The MCO resolves this discrepancy and must confirm the scheduled discharge date by posting Form H2067-MC to TxMedCentral within two business days of PSU’s Form H2067-MC posting date.

 Within two business days of the individual's discharge from the NF, the MCO posts Form H2067-MC to TxMedCentral to communicate the discharge to PSU staff.
 Within one business day, PSU staff complete the final Form H2065-D containing the service effective date and: